 For a start, diversify your browser search.
 Sometimes use Chrome (owned by Google), and at other times use Safari or Firefox.
-Use Google at times and then at other times, just to mix it up, use DuckDuckGo, then try SwissCows and Mojeek.
+Use Google at times and then at other times, mix it up.
+Use DuckDuckGo, then try SwissCows and Mojeek.

-Another fun thing to do is do some searches in ‘incognito’ mode so that part of your information is not picked up.
+Another fun thing to do is do some searches in ‘incognito’ mode.
+This means part of your information is not picked up.

 Data is most valuable and saleable to Google if they can connect it to a person.
 If you scatter your fire so that they know less about you, you will be nicely messing up their records.